 First things first...Condition & size are the key.

-: framing and timber choice are paramount in making these pieces look like they belong to the building.
+When it comes to installation: framing and timber choice are paramount in making these pieces look like they belong to the building.

 And finally finishing: sanding, painting and finishing are skills; especially when it comes to blending old finishes with new materials.
 My advice is to get in touch with a restorer or polisher for best results :)